- Loyola University School of Law, J.D.

 - U.S. District Court, District of Rhode Island

 - U.S. Supreme Court

-Linn is recognized by Chambers USA 2012 and 2013 as a Leader in the Field of Privacy Law.
+Linn is recognized by Chambers USA as a Leader in the Field of Privacy Law.
 She is a past recipient of the Rhode Island Department of Health Founder’s Award, the Rhode Island Attorney General Justice Award, and the Rhode Island Department of Health Award for Excellence in Public Health Promotion.